praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 Lets you [insert core AppMeasurement code](https://marketing.adobe.com/resources/help/en_US/sc/implement/dtm/t_appmeasurement-code.html).
 This code is populated automatically when using the automatic configuration method.

+>[!NOTE]
-Note: The validator used in the Launch code editor is designed to identify issues with developer-written code.
+>The validator used in the Launch code editor is designed to identify issues with developer-written code.
 Code that has gone through a minification process--such as the AppMeasurement.js code downloaded from the Code Manager--might be falsely flagged as having issues by the Launch validator, which can usually be ignored.

 #### Set the following report suites on tracker